seantrott/mentalizing_experimental_materials/README.md

 This repository contains the JsPsych code to run the online experiments described in Trott and Bergen (*Discourse Processes*, to appear).

 Specifically, the code in `experiment2.html` corresponds to the protocol for Experiment 1 (minus the SST) and Experiment 2, and `experiment3.html` corresponds to the protocol for Experiment 3.
+To run Experiment 1 without the SST, simply take out the code pushing those trial blocks onto the timeline.

 ## Dependencies